 ‘So, either he was wrong,’ Ravi thought aloud, ‘or the device we saw was an early prototype, correct?’

 ‘I’m getting there.
 Soon after, he got some people to fund his project and was able to develop it further.
 At this point, the clarity of the images improved a lot, thanks to the industry-grade equipment he then had access to.
 Instead of just black-and-white, he was able to add shades of grey, so the InstaCopies started to look quite realistic.
-Slowly, the photosensitive plates also got better at retaining images, until one day he claimed they would last a lifetime!
+Slowly, the photosensitive plates got better at retaining images, until one day he claimed they would last a lifetime!

 ‘Meanwhile, he experimented with colours too.
-At first, this involved submerging the exposed plates in special chemicals within a dark room.
+At first, this involved submerging the exposed plates in special chemicals in a dark room.
 But a few years down the line, he came up with a new type of plate that directly captured the colours!

 ‘However, while the end result was being perfected, his prediction about the patches never came true.
 In fact, they only got clearer and sharper as the technology developed.
-People who had modelled for InstaCopies in the test runs started to nervously question about the shapes appearing around them in the images.
+People who modelled for InstaCopies in the test runs started to question the shapes appearing around them in the images.
 A lot of these blotches seemed to have eyes, limbs and teeth!’

 Subro ignored the question.
-He continued, ‘In the end, Dr. Raman was forced to recheck his theory to figure out what was causing the problem.
+‘In the end, Dr. Raman was forced to recheck his theory to figure out what was causing the problem.
 He even consulted some of the greatest minds who lived during that time, but not one of them could find a fault!

 A chill ran down Ravi’s spine.
 He recalled stories about “art-monsters” that had terrified him as a child.